SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE4/README.md

 This allows us to specify the name of the Cloud Foundry space.
 We also define a default value (`dev`) for the variable.
 Save the changes.

-### Step 2: Add the module to the Terraform configuration
+### Step 2: Cloudfoundry Space Creation and Role Assignments

-To trigger the creation of a Cloud Foundry space and space roles, we add the module to the `main.tf` file.
-Open the `main.tf` file and add the following code:
+To trigger the creation of a Cloud Foundry space and space roles, Open the `main.tf` file and add the following code:

 ```terraform
 resource "cloudfoundry_org_role" "my_role" {